 Yes, this is a lot of work to do, but it’s far better to do this work than to ship something that provides no value.

-As mentioned at the of our series, the worst possible thing you can do is to ship something that your customer doesn’t value.
+As mentioned at the start of our series, the worst possible thing you can do is to ship something that your customer doesn’t value.

 As a bonus insight: remember that as a product manager, you yourself are also a product!
 Leverage the frameworks we’ve provided to position yourself well in the marketplace for new roles and opportunities.